 For more information on Lake Jeff Davis contact Lake Manager Richard Hathorn at 601-792-8225 or visit MS Department of Wildlife and Fisheries online at www.mdwfp.com

 Amenities and activities offered at Lake Jeff Davis include water skiing, boating, fishing,

 The grounds include restrooms, 13 newly-renovated recreational vehicle camping pads, multiple primitive campground sites and a covered pavilion with picnic tables.

 The bunkhouse is offered for those without an R.V.
 It is fully air-conditioned, offers cable T.V., and contains 2 single beds and one double bed.
-The stables are a great place for people who wish to vacation with their animals and enjoy the beautiful scenery of the trail.
+The stables are a great place for people who wish to enjoy the beautiful scenery of the trail.
 It is also perfect for anyone who might be traveling through with horses and need a rest Johnny Kerley is the owner and comes from a long line of horse lovers.
 His grandfather, Will Kerley, used to travel to Fort Worth, Texas to buy horses and mules and bring them to Jefferson Davis County to sell to farmers.
 Johnny said the older generation used to welcome his grandfather’s return and would parade all of the livestock down the main street of Bassfield.
 Kerley’s father, Jack, also raised horses.